Bo Dallas: The Miztourage and The B-Team (2017–2021)

 At Survivor Series, The B-Team made up part of Team Raw as they took on Team SmackDown in a 10-on-10 Survivor Series tag team elimination match, and Team Raw would go on to lose the match.
 At WrestleMania 35 on April 7, 2019, Dallas competed in the André the Giant Memorial Battle Royal but failed to win the match.
 As part of the Superstar Shake-up, both Dallas and Axel were moved to the SmackDown brand.
 On the April 30 episode of SmackDown Live, The B-Team formed a brief alliance with Shane McMahon, thus turning heel once again.
 On the September 3 episode of SmackDown, Dallas became the WWE 24/7 Champion by pinning Drake Maverick on the backstage area thanks to the help of Axel, only to lose it to Maverick again some minutes later.
 Dallas' final televised match was at Crown Jewel in October, where he and Axel failed to win the tag team turmoil match.
 On the November 15, 2019 episode of SmackDown, Dallas and Axel were attacked by Braun Strowman, in what would be Dallas's final appearance in WWE under his original tenure.

-In December 2019, Rotunda asked WWE for time off, which was granted.
+In December 2019, Dallas asked WWE for time off, which was granted.
 He also suffered a neck injury which prevented him from working in the ring.
-On April 30, 2020, his tag team partner Curtis Axel was released by WWE.
-Rotunda was released almost one year later, on April 15, 2021, after over a year of absence, ending his 13-year tenure with the company.
+On April 30, 2020, his tag team partner Curtis Axel was released by WWE, effectively disbanding The B-Team.
+On April 15, 2021, it was reported that Dallas had been released by WWE after over a year of absence, ending his 13-year stint with the company.

-Uncle Howdy and The Wyatt Sicks (2022–present)
+Uncle Howdy and The Wyatt Sicks (2022–2026)

 At Extreme Rules, on October 8, 2022, Rotunda's brother Windham, known by his ring name Bray Wyatt, made his return to WWE.
 Soon after, a new character named Uncle Howdy began haunting Wyatt.
 Rotunda would then make his return to WWE and portray Howdy, first appearing as Howdy in December and allied with Wyatt in his feuds against LA Knight and Bobby Lashley.
 However, as Wyatt was then taken off television due to an illness, Howdy was also taken off as a result.
 Wyatt unexpectedly died from a heart attack in August 2023, leaving Rotunda's future as Howdy and in WWE in general unknown at the time.
 In April 2024, amid his in-ring hiatus, Rotunda appeared in the Peacock documentary, Bray Wyatt: Becoming Immortal, a biopic about his brother.
 Days later on April 5, Rotunda, along with his sister Mika, appeared at the 2024 WWE Hall of Fame ceremony to induct the tag team of their father and uncle, The U.S. Express (Mike Rotunda and Barry Windham), into the WWE Hall of Fame.